sigp/lighthouse/book/src/help_vm_create.md

         --output-path <DIRECTORY>
             The path to a directory where the validator and (optionally) deposits files will be created.
 The directory will be created if it does not exist.
+        --prefer-builder-proposals <builder-proposals>
+            When provided, all created validators will always prefer blocks from builder rather than the local EL, regardless of the builder payload value.
+            [possible values: true, false]
         --safe-slots-to-import-optimistically <INTEGER>
             Used to coordinate manual overrides of the SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY parameter.
 This flag should only be used if the user has a clear understanding that the broad Ethereum community has elected to override